Catalyn45/chtml/README.md

 # CHTML

-This is a transpiler which transforms the HTML markup language into a full working turing programming language.
+This is a transpiler which transforms the HTML markup language into a full working turing complete programming language.

 ## How to use